elaine-chen-brown/CS1320-final-project/README.md

 #### 4/11
 - cleaned up sidebar on issue page for issues and topicals
 - displays issue num and date for issue or year for topicals
-- reverse direction of archive year list
+- reverse direction of archive year list (and fix how recent year is picked)
+- add breadcrumbs to issue page

 #### 4/10
 - support for topical articles in the archives